|

 on 17 April 1943 and is commemorated on the Tower Hill Memorial,

-Wall, the "dearly loved adopted son of Mrs Millington", and the
+was also the "dearly loved adopted son of Mrs Millington", and the

 "dearly loved

-husband" of Evelyn Lillian Elizabeth Wall, from
+of Evelyn Lillian Elizabeth Wall, from

-7 Redvers Cottages, Kearsney, Dover
+7 Redvers Cottages, Kearsney, Dover.
+The couple had married only

 An in memoriam announcement in 1948 read:-